 Non-Verbal Classroom Management Strategies

-- Proximity – If you have a student that is not on task, it’s amazing how focused they can become as soon as you walk near them.
+- Proximity – If you have a student that is not on task, it’s incredible how focused they can become as soon as you walk near them.
 Use your proximity to help manage students, encouraging them to be well-behaved and on task.

 Classroom Management Games

 - Classroom Puzzle – Mount magnets to the back of each puzzle piece and then give your students a chance to earn those puzzle pieces throughout the day.
-At the end of the day or week, students can put the puzzle together on the dry erase board, displaying a beautiful picture that represents their classroom behavior.
+At the end of the day or week, students can put the puzzle together on the dry-erase board, displaying a beautiful picture that represents their classroom behavior.

-Brain Breaks for Classroom Management
+Brain Breaks

-When students have been working hard on an intense lesson, a brain break can work wonders for your classroom management.
-Give students a constructive way to work out their energy, such as playing a moving game or fidgeting with a stress ball.
+When students have been working hard on an intense lesson, a brain break can work wonders in your classroom schedule.
+Give students a constructive way to work out their energy and increase student’s self-esteem, such as playing a moving game or fidgeting with a stress ball.

 - Go Noodle – Go Noodle is an online resource that is a must-have for any classroom.
 Simply play a fun video and watch as students dance, jiggle and wiggle their energy out.
 They’ll be more prepared to learn after taking a Go Noodle Break